 Many combinations of pay and benefits are acceptable.
 And it is perfectly acceptable to tailor the severance package to each individual or to the needs of the kinds of people who compose your workforce.

 Here are some of the things you should include:

 This does not exhaust the list of things that can be included in a severance package.
 The longer an employee has been with you the more open you should be to negotiate with them.
 This is especially the case when you must let go a senior executive.
-Indeed, severance packages for such people usually involve their lawyers.
-In these cases, it is good to have an attorney for severance pay compensation Los Angeles by your side regarding any discussions on severance pay.
+In these cases, it is good to have an attorney by your side regarding any discussions on severance pay.

 Putting Your Company in the Best Position